Adman/school/sysprog/README.md

 * compile both `server.c` and `client.c` using `gcc`
 * start server by running `$ ./server_bin_name address [port]`
 * start client by running `$ ./server_bin_name [port]`

-Default port is set to 12345 and is optional argv
+Default port is set to `12345` and is the optional argv

-(c) 2016, Adrian Matejov (Final project in subject System Programming)
+(c) 2016, Adrian Matejov (Final project - subject System Programming)